enorith/feather/README.md

-# Feather an golang http client
+# Feather is a golang http client